How to Bake Sourdough Bread in a Barbeque

 To stretch and fold sourdough, you will need a bowl of dough and a second bowl of water to dip your hands into.

-You can repeat the stretch and fold process 2-3 more times, or until the dough is smooth and elastic.
+• You should repeat the stretch and fold process 2-3 more times, every 30 minutes during the next 90 minutes.

 Using the BBQ to Bake Bread